 Travel down the river to the artsy outpost of Szentendre

 Journey west through the countryside on today’s transfer to Vienna.
-Along the way, stop in Szentendre, a picturesque artists’ colony nestled on the banks of the Danube, where your tour director leads a walking tour.
-Arrive in Vienna late this afternoon.
-The rest of the day is free to relax before an included dinner.
+Along the way, stop in Szentendre, a picturesque artists’ colony nestled on the banks of the Danube, for a walking tour lead by your Tour Director.
+Arrive in Vienna late this afternoon and take the rest of the day to relax before an included dinner.

 Experience delightful, delicious Vienna in all of its imperial majesty

-On today’s guided sightseeing tour of Vienna, you’ll tour the ornate interior of Schönbrunn Palace, summer home of Empress Maria Theresa.
-You’ll also see the beautifully landscaped gardens surrounding the estate.
+On today’s guided sightseeing tour of Vienna, you’ll tour the ornate interior of Schönbrunn Palace.
+Once the summer home of Empress Maria Theresa, the Rococco residence features beautifully landscaped gardens in the surrounding estate.
 Continue your tour of this brilliant city, as you travel along the Ringstraße and pass the Hofburg, the winter palace of the long ruling Hapsburg dynasty.
 This afternoon is free at leisure.
-This evening, opt to attend our Traditional Viennese Heurigen Evening.
-You’ll take a ride on the Prater Ferris Wheel and dine at a local restaurant, where you’ll enjoy wine made by the same people serving dinner.
+This evening, opt for a ride on the Prater Ferris Wheel and dinner in a heurigan, a traditional Austrian wine tavern featuring locally produced wine.